binaris/functions-examples/slack-pi-command/README.md

 };
 ```

-As a final step, we need to deploy the function so it's invokable on the Binaris backend.
-We also used some dependencies, so we'll also install those now.
+Finally, let's install the dependencies we used and deploy our function (so it's invokable over HTTPS).

 ```bash
 $ npm install query-string pi